Eumenes mediterraneus: Distribution

-This species can be found in most European countries, in the Near East and in North Africa.
+This species is found in most European countries, in the Near East and in North Africa.

 Description

-Eumenes mediterraneus can reach a length of about 15 millimetres.
-Body is black with yellow markings.
+Eumenes mediterraneus can reach a length of about 15 millimeters.
+The body is black with yellow markings.
 Clypeus is mainly yellow and scutellum has two large spots.
 Tergite I has a broad apical yellow band.
 Tergite II has two large yellow bands laterally and a pale and translucent apical lamella.
 Tergites V and VI have a yellow apical band.

-In males antennae are curled at tip.
-In females the segment between the compound eyes is yellow with black spots in inferior part.
+In males the antennae are curled at the tip.
+In females the segment between the compound eyes is yellow with black spots in the inferior part.